Skip to main content

 number

 Number of connections to return per request.
-Defaults to 40, maximum 100.
+Defaults to 40, maximum 500.
+Larger pages mean fewer requests when pulling your full connection list.

 To paginate through all your connections, keep incrementing start by the value of count until total in the response is less than count (or 0), which means you’ve reached the end.